-It is the belief of Children's Home Society that building and maintaining healthy relationships is the most significant factor in healing children with emotional and behavioral problems.
+Children's Home Society believes that building and maintaining healthy relationships is vital to helping children overcome trauma.

 The setting at CHS could best be described as a therapeutic milieu.
-This "milieu" is a total, planned environment that creates a therapeutic atmosphere for troubled children.
+This "milieu" is a total, planned environment that creates a therapeutic atmosphere for children who have suffered abuse or neglect, experienced trauma in their lives, or have emotional or behavioral needs.
 It is a coordinated effort by the counselors, teachers, cooks, custodians, nurses, secretaries, night counselors, volunteers, and every individual at CHS, to provide an environment that demonstrates to children the healthy interactions of adults and children.
-Every person brings his/her special expertise to the positive resolution of a child's difficulty.

-The milieu focuses on enhancing the child's feeling of self worth.
-This is based on the premise that a child must feel good about him/herself as a prerequisite for learning.
+The milieu focuses on enhancing the child's feeling of self-worth.
+This is based on the premise that a child must value him/herself as a prerequisite for learning.
 As a child develops mastery in areas of socialization, self-help skills, and independent functioning, the feelings of self-worth are enhanced.
-In a loving, caring, nurturing environment, children will become emotionally healthier, and will eventually be able to succeed in a family, in the classroom, and in the community.
+In a loving, caring, nurturing environment, children will become emotionally healthier, and will eventually be able to succeed in a family, classroom, and community.

 Diagnostic Assessment & Short-Term Treatment